Recipe: Frozen Yogurt Pie with Boozy Blueberries

 Spread the mashed blueberries evenly in the pie crust.
 Top with the softened frozen yogurt and spread it out in an even layer.
 Cover with plastic wrap and freeze until firm, at least 3 hours or overnight.

-To serve: Toss the remaining 1 cup of blueberries, remaining 2 teaspoons Grand Marnier, and 1 teaspoon sugar together in a small bowl.
+Toss the remaining 1 cup of blueberries, remaining 2 teaspoons Grand Marnier, and 1 teaspoon sugar together in a small bowl.
 Let the mixture macerate while the pie stands at room temperature for 10 minutes.
 Serve slices with a spoonful of the boozy blueberries on top.

 - Non-alcoholic substitution: To make this recipe booze-free, use orange juice instead of Grand Marnier.